About Growing Up in New Zealand

 Based at the University of Auckland's Centre for Longitudinal Research - He Ara ki Mua, Growing Up in New Zealand is keeping tabs on the growth and development of the children.
 To date parents have been interviewed before their children's birth, and when the children were nine months, two years, and four and a half years of age.

 In addition, brief telephone interviews were conducted six weeks after the expected date of delivery, and another five times before the children turned five.
 Routine linkage to details about the child's birth has supplemented this information to detail the first critical months of the children's development.
-The study is designed to continue until the child turns 21.
+The study is designed to continue until the children turn 21.

-At each interview, we will ask about the child's health and wellbeing, family/whānau life, education, psychological development, neighbourhood and environment, culture and identity.
-The answers will be a mine of information for planners and policy makers as they work to improve the lives of all New Zealand children.
+At each interview, we ask about the child's health and wellbeing, family/whānau life, education, psychological development, neighbourhood and environment, and culture and identity.
+The answers are a mine of information for planners and policy makers as they work to improve the lives of all New Zealand children.

 The babies in Growing Up in New Zealand represent the diversity of children being born in New Zealand today.
 Although recruited in Auckland and the Waikato, they will be followed up wherever they move to in the future.
 The research is anonymous and parents and children give their time for free.

 What makes Growing Up in New Zealand special?

 Growing Up in New Zealand leads the way in international longitudinal studies by starting before the baby is born.
 Scientific studies suggest that the time in the womb is important in determining how a child develops later on.
 That is why mums in the study were asked questions in the last 12 weeks of pregnancy.